lorenzofiorello/Stocks_ETFs_Dashboard/README.md

 3. **Interact with the Dashboard**:
    - Once the file is open in Power BI, you can filter the data by year, ETF, or stock, and dynamically view the charts.

+## Observations
+The etfs data require further analysis.
+At first, in my approach, I wanted to have as well a chart regarding the weighted average price for etfs as well, but I have noticed that a few ETF have much bigger volume than all the others, and this was affecting the weighted average, making it constant.
+Furthermore, some of the biggest ETF have missing years data.

 ## Next Steps
 I would like next to continue analyzing the ETF data in particular since I have noticed some inaccuracies.
 Next, I would like to update the dataset to include the data about the period 2021-present.